hrutujamirgal/ML_Employee_Salary/README.md

 4. **Insightful Visualization:** Provision for users to gain insights through graphical representations by selecting parameters.
 5. **Exploratory Capability:** Facility for users to explore insights for other dataset columns.

-## Bonus Task: Leveraging LLMs
-- Develop a chat application that generates insightful responses based on business knowledge using data from Kaggle.

-### Response:
-1. **Chat Interface:** A user-friendly chat UI component with input field and query button.
-2. **Integration:** LLMs integrated with Kaggle data to generate responses through the OpenAI API.

-## Challenges:
-- Encountering delays in system response and API connection errors due to limited experience with LLMs.